sourdrillemanuel/beneathopenskies/bourges_agde.md

 img_header: /beneathopenskies/assets/img/20230909-184927.jpg
 ---

-In September 2023, at the end of summer, I embarked on a journey towards the Mediterranean Sea.
+In September 2023, I embarked on a journey towards the Mediterranean Sea, spanning across the Massif Central, a region containing a large concentration of around 450 extinct volcanoes.
 I witnessed the changing landscapes, from lush valleys to arid plateaus, and eventually the unfamiliar scenery of Southern France.
-Along the way, I reflected on the joys of bikepacking and wild camping, all while inching closer to my destination and a heartwarming reunion with loved ones.
+Along the way, I reflected on the joys of bikepacking and wild camping, all while inching closer to my destination and a heart-warming reunion with loved ones.